KiraTheReaper435/ff13-save-editor-software/README.md

 # Final Fantasy XIII Save Editor and Save Decryptor tools.

 A save editor for the Steam and Xbox App/Windows Store version of Final Fantasy XIII.
-This is *not* designed for the Xbox 360/PlayStation 3 version of the game, so if it works it is purely coincidential.

 This can only be used in combination with Final Fantasy XIII Save Decryptor, found in the Nova Crystallis Discord in #general channel.
 (Created by Joschka)